Enjoy a Taste of Spanish in Cusco, Peru

 After nearly two months of research and correspondence, I decided on Wiracocha Spanish Language School.
 This school proved to

 be very flexible and willing to cater to individual tastes, while at the same time being professional.
 Classes can be one-on-one or in groups of two or three, from two to eight hours a day Monday through Friday (with a different teacher for each

 2-hour class).
 Be careful not to be too ambitious about the number of class hours you schedule per day, as it is easy to get burned out.
 Six hours a day was plenty.

 While most of the classes are spent in classrooms learning grammar or practicing conversation, there are also frequent diversions with movies in Spanish, songs, and field trips to various museums, plazas, markets, or the

 zoo.
 Wiracocha arranges your (free) pick-up at the airport, homestays, tourist activities, and various volunteer work or internships, if you desire.
 Tuition varies according to how many hours of class you are taking, but for four hours of one-on-one

-lessons per day and a homestay, the total comes to $200 per week.
+lessons per day and a homestay, the total comes to about $300 per week.